 However, the amount should be a percentage of the dwelling coverage amount.
 Some insurance companies allow you to buy more, once you think that amount isn't enough.

 There is a home insurance cover set to match your living situation.
-If you need to find a suitable cover, whether it is your property or rent, get in touch with us at Don Lee Insurance Agency
+If you need to find a suitable cover, whether it is your property or rent, get in touch with us at Bigfork Insurance Agency

 Standard homeowners insurance policies are grouped in various ranges HO-1 to HO-8.
 These classifications provide specific levels of protection depending on the type of residence and homeowner's requirements.